 My main was a risotto with beetroot and goat’s cheese, which was quite nice, with a subtle goat’s cheese flavour which did not over power the beetroot.

-The other diners opted for different choices.
-Lemon & coriander leaf crusted cod and portuguese pork stew with clams, both interesting dishes, particularly in the case of the pork with clams.
-Despite being portuguese, my Argentinian companion defined it more ‘Spanish’.
+Despite being Portuguese, my Argentinian companion defined it more ‘Spanish’.
 Well it is still the same peninsula after all.

 Desserts were a little bit of a let down, more than anything in the presentation but they were nevertheless refreshing.
 I had mango and pineapple with salt and chilli (yes, fresh, properly hot, chilli!), the girls had Brillat Savarin cheese with strawberries while Rob had probably the nicest dish of all, Apple & coriander seed ice cream.